wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

    The formation of a CPPT (Continuity Planning Project Team) and setup of a EOC (Emergency Operations Center) are defined by ISO 27001 Section 14, ISO 27002, <a target="_blank" href="http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-34r1.pdf">NIST 800-34</a>, NFPA 1600 & 1620, HIPPA.
 These specify that enterprises have written DRP (Disaster Recovery Procedures) for emergency triage and management of information technology based on normal Business Management Procedures.
 DRP is the technical extension of longer-term strategic Risk Assessments and Business Continuity Plan (BCP) for the business as a whole -- to ensure immediate survivability.

-## 5. Automation
+## 5. Failure is not an option

+   Enterprise developers, especially, need tools to efficiently wade though massive amounts of data and complex code, while they are working on them (rather than days or weeks after they have moved on to other issues).

    Systems which are not setup for instant recovery nevertheless need to "fail safe" to a secure state rather than to a hackable state.

    Complying with some standards require that redundant capabilities to be proven dependable, regularly -- such as every year, when the RTA (Recovery Time Actual) statistic is captured.
 That's to identify whether the organization takes too long to activate restore or is too clumsy with restore procedures.

-   Sharing cloud-scale computing, storage, and network facilities in Azure has enabled enterprises to economically use the "blue/green" deployment strategy, which duplicates a complete set of production components for "canary" and capacity testing.
+   Sharing "cloud-scale" computing, storage, and network facilities in clouds enable use of the <a target="_blank" href="https://harness.io/blog/continuous-verification/blue-green-canary-deployment-strategies/">blue/green" strategy for deployment</a>, which duplicates a complete replacement set of components for "canary" and capacity testing before a full switch to production.

    Quick response requires automation for building and testing.
 Each server needs to be individually added or removed automatically within a "cluster" (within Kubernetes).
 That requires IaC (Infrastructure as Code such as Terraform) which defines all the components (compute, storage, and networking) in version-controled text files.

-## 6. Testing

-   Enterprise developers, especially, need tools to efficiently wade though massive amounts of data and complex code, while they are working on them (rather than days or weeks after they have moved on to other issues).

-   For example, Microsoft's Visual Studio (not the free Visual Studio Code, the client IDE) has an <a target="_blank" href="https://visualstudio.microsoft.com/vs/compare/">Enterprise level subscription which provides</a>:

-   * Live Dependency Validation
-   * Architectural Layer Diagrams
-   * Architectural Validation
-   <br /><br />

-   Advanced Debugging and Diagnostics:
-   * IntelliTrace
-   * Code Clone
-   * Code Map Debugger Integration
-   * .NET Memory Dump Analysis
-   * Snapshot Debugger
-   * Time Travel Debugging (Preview)
-   <br /><br />

-   Testing:
-   * IntelliTest
-   * Live Unit Testing
-   * Microsoft Fakes (Unit Test Isolation)
-   * Code Coverage
-   <br /><br />

-   Cross-platform:
-   * Embedded Assemblies
-   * Xamarin Inspector, Profiler
-   <br /><br />

-## 7. Central yet distributed planning and approvals
+## 6. Central yet distributed planning and approvals

    Managers in enterprises desire to be able to centrally define policies (what is allowed or denied) distributed automatically to control everything.
 Software vendors are enabling a fundamental shift in governance where policy enforcement decisions occur instantly in automated pipelines rather than by manual inspections and meetings holding up progress.